 Doctoral Degree Programs

-- Doctor of Education in Educational Leadership (Ed.D.) – a 51-credit hour program in Educational Leadership designed to prepare you to transform self, organization, and community through focused, flexible study.
-The program is well–matched for individuals working in Education, Healthcare, Non–profit, Private Organizations, Public Agencies, NGOs and more.
+- Doctor of Education in Educational Leadership (Ed.D.) – A 51-credit hour program in educational leadership designed to prepare you to transform self, organization, and community through focused, flexible study.
+The program is well–matched for individuals working in education, healthcare, nonprofit, private organizations, public agencies, non-governmental organizations and more.

-- Fully utilize an integrated curriculum that fuses discreet elements of each candidate’s program of study into a coherent whole
+- Fully utilize an integrated curriculum that fuses discrete elements of each candidate’s program of study into a coherent whole.